 Ooh, that’s an excellent question.
 And one that’s surely going to induce a straightforward response, right?
 Wrong.
 This is an almost impossible query to field for a couple of reasons.
 First, if you posed this brain teaser to 100 different parents, I’m pretty sure you would get 90-100 different answers.
 Second, when you’re firmly implanted on the front line of parenting, new hardships seem to pop up every other hour.

 Take my experience.
-For the first couple of weeks after our bubster entered the world, the hardest thing was, without a doubt, the lack of sleep.
+For the first couple of weeks after our bubster entered the world, the hardest thing about being a parent was, without a doubt, the lack of sleep.
 During months three and four, this was usurped by the twin terrors of colic and nappy blowouts.
 From month six on, the teething process has been a constant source of vexation.
 And then there have been other random low points like: bad weaning sessions, early walking tumbles, separation anxiety, failure to get into a routine, projectile vomit in the back of the car, allergic reactions, illnesses, the baby blues, not settling at nursery, parental guilt, sleep training, the scar on his leg, meltdowns in public places, missing friends’ birthdays, refusing to eat, four month sleep regression and the Great Car Seat Conflict of August 2016.

-The bad news is this is just the stuff I can think of off the top of my head.
+The bad news is this is just the ‘tough stuff about being a parent’ that I can think of off the top of my head.
 The good news is my wife and I are still alive, still together and still getting up every morning to kiss the little man on the forehead and discover the identity of the next challenge we’re going to face.
 Which is?
 Well, I have no idea what tomorrow will bring, but last week it was getting him to drink his milk (he was refusing due to teething), yesterday it was trying to make him comprehend that horses say “neigh” rather than “yay” and this morning I threw a diva-tastic hissy fit over the fact he seems to cry for everyone but me.

 Okay, okay.
 So everyone might be a slight exaggeration.
 What isn’t an exaggeration, however, is how much he screamed when he was left with me after my wife went to the bathroom last night, how much he cried when he was left with me after his grandpa went to put his buggy in the car this morning and how much he protests whenever his grandmother drops him off at our house.